martineh/convolution_driver/README.md

 The ConvLib performs convolution operations using the optimal algorithm configuration and hardware-aware code for the best performance.

 ## Requisites
-- OpenBLAS and BLIS (added as GitHub submodules).
 - OpenMP if a parallel execution is required.

 ## Supported Hardware